ahojukka5/enkeksi/README.md

 ````

 The generated markdown file can then be added to your project documentation
 and hosted using e.g. mkdocs.
+For that idea, take a look of `docs/demo.md`,
+which is hosted in [here](https://enkeksi.readthedocs.io/en/latest/demo/),
+and generated from `docs/demo_tmpl.md`.

 ## Contributing